 Given the intricacies of copyright law, you may be wondering if there’s an easier way to find music for your Meta videos without ending up on the wrong side of the law.
 In comes, royalty-free music.
 And where do you find royalty-free music?
 And how do you budget for individual tracks that may vary wildly in price?

 That’s where Slip.Stream can help.
 We provide easy-to-search royalty-free music.
 In fact, we have the largest royalty-free music catalog in the world.
-And our subscription model allows you to pay a small monthly fee and receive access to unlimited track downloads, for use on any platform you want.
+And our model allows individual creators to have unlimited access to unlimited track downloads for personal use.

 Slip.Stream is also built to avoid strikes and paperwork frustrations.
 All of our tracks are unique to our platform, and none of our tracks are entered into Content ID, preventing DMCA issues.
 This leaves you more time to do what you do best: create engaging video content.